e99 Online Shopping Mall

 5-0 out of 5 stars A masterpiece

-Those topics in this colleciton such as depression that she could not shake off and she ultimately chose to live with to just write for she could not be happy unless she wrote, or the recognition that her impossible relationships with men who give love only if transactions of ejaculation was processed, the fear and spiritual growth a trial brought about that was filed by her former lover, were neither cheerful nor easy.
+Those topics in this colleciton such as depression, the recognition that her impossible relationships with men and her asknowledgement how love is practiced on condition of a transaction, the fear and spiritual growth the trial brought about that was filed by her former lover, were neither cheerful nor easy.
 Stragely enough, though, they are truly encouraging.
 I tried to figure out what possibly made them sound so powerful; I should name her courage as one reason.
-Her writing never sounds like an idletalk-essay that people could read just comfortably and forget when they are done.
-Lau's words comes from her real pain.
-As she made it clear, she never minds sacrificing herself as a fuel to ignite fire of life of her writing.
-Even though it would cause another enormous pain, she is the fearless writer who knows what it takes to write.
-What could we do about it but applaude to her?
+She writes those without fear or favor, as William Volleman put before.
+Her writing never sounds like an idle talk essay that people could read just comfortably and forget when they are done with it.
+Lau's words come from her real pain as you can see.
+As she made it clear, she is determined and would sacrifice herself as a fuel to ignite a fire if she needed to give life to the writings.
+Even though it would cause another enormous pain, she is the fearless writer who knows how to let the fire burn.
+What could we do about it but applaude her?

 5-0 out of 5 stars The continuing journey